-- Provide residents with opportunities to improve their quality of life through economic development that enhances the County's natural and social environments. - Strive for an economic climate which provides its residents an opportunity for choice of occupation. - Encourage the development of a visitor industry that is consistent with the social, physical and economic goals of the residents of the County.
+- Provide residents with opportunities to improve their quality of life through economic developments that enhances the County's natural and social environments. - Strive for an economic climate which provides its residents an opportunity for choice of occupation. - Encourage the development of a visitor industry that is consistent with the social, physical and economic goals of the residents of the County.

 Section 25-4-7 of the Zoning Code sets forth the permissibility of bed and breakfast operations by zoning district, along with standards applicable to all uses permissible under County zoning law.
-Section 25-4-7(b)(2) of the Zoning Code states, "The operator of the bed and breakfast establishment shall reside on the same building site [lot] as that being used for the bed and breakfast establishment."
-The applicants propose to reside on the same building site as that being used for two of the three bedrooms comprising the bed and breakfast operation, and will reside adjacent to the building site and dwelling, which they also own, within which the third bedroom of the operation is located.
-Although the location of the third bedroom is inconsistent with the above-cited requirement of the Zoning Code, the application presents the following unusual set of facts:
+Section 25-4-7(b)(2) of the Zoning Code states, "The operator of the bed and breakfast establishment shall reside on the same building site (lot) as that being used for the bed and breakfast establishment."
+The applicants propose to reside on the same building site as the bed & breakfast.